-For those of you that are following along, I have been using the Weber Charcoal Smoker for a few years but recently wanted to get into propane smokers.
+For those of you that are following along, I’ve been using the Weber Charcoal Smoker for a few years but recently wanted to get into propane smokers.
 What makes a propane smoker better or worse than charcoal smokers you might be wondering?
-In this guide I really want to go over the pros and cons of propane smokers and we’ll see how they differ from all the other smokers.
-Then I want to look at the top 5 brands and hopefully choose the best propane smoker within my budget.

 The reason I really wanted to get a propane smoker is for the temperature control.
 With the charcoal smokers it can be a bit tricky to maintain the right temperature and just require a bit more hard work.
 You also don’t have to worry about running out of charcoal…

-I was using a friends propane smoker and I was surprised by how easily you just set the dial on the propane tank and that’s it.
-Once you get that 225 degree range, there’s nothing else you need to do.
-The food cooked tasted identical to the charcoal smoker too!
+I was using a friend’s propane smoker and I was surprised by how the food cooked tasted identical to the charcoal smoker!

 You can also use the flavored wood chunks in the propane smoker and it gives you the same great flavor.
 I thought the propane would make the food taste a little funky but it didn’t, and I decided to start looking around for the best propane smoker to buy, which is why I made this guide.
 It’s just as much for me as it is for you.

 There are always new things you can learn about cooking techniques and styles for smokers.
 Some people have been cooking on propane smokers for decades and know a lot more than I do about them but I’m getting there.
 Hopefully, we can both learn something new and cook some delicious food that will be the best you’ve ever tasted before!

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, we may receive a small commission at no additional cost to you.
 You can see our full disclaimer here.

 What is a Propane Smoker?